CUBRID/cubrid-manual/en/admin/control.rst

     $ cubrid_replay -I testhost -P 33000 -d testdb -u dba -r testdb_1_11_1.sql.log.bak output.txt

-If you run the above command, the summary of execution result is displayed on th console.
+If you run the above command, the summary of execution result is displayed on the console.

 ::